Out-of-Round Payments

 While OOR payments are very convenient, they are instant and don’t require liquidity, they do change the trust model a little bit.
 The chain of off-chain transactions now no longer only contains covenant links, it also includes a regular multi-sig spends between the ASP and each of the sending parties.
 So as a receiver of an OOR transaction, you’re relying on these two parties to not collude and double spend the transaction.

 In a reasonably-sized Ark, the ASP will promise to never make such a double spend, and has a strong incentive to keep that promise.
 In the case of a double spend, the signatures for both spends become known to the cheated user and this user can trivially proof to the public that the ASP has broken this promise.
-Since the ASP has a financial incentive to keep their business, they have a strong incentive to break this promise.
+Since the ASP has a financial incentive to keep their business, they have a strong incentive not to break this promise.

 Additionally, the OOR model is optional, a user receiving an OOR transaction can immediatelly submit the OOR VTXO to the next Ark round and swap it for a regular VTXO that has the fully trustless property.
 As such, OOR payments make for faster Ark payments and optionally allow users to avoid paying the liquidity fee.